ARQUM21/JAVASCRIPT_Todo_App/README.md

 - **JavaScript**: For managing the logic, such as adding, editing, and deleting notes, as well as handling local storage functionality.

 ## Contributions
-If you'd like to contribute to this project, feel free to fork the repository, make changes, and create a pull request.
+If you are like to contribute to this project, feel free to fork the repository, make changes, and create a pull request.

 **Created by Arqum**